On Dec. 20, 2019, Michigan made history.

 Gov. Gretchen Whitmer signed a package of gambling bills to make Michigan the first state with commercial and Native American casinos, as well as online sports and online casino gaming.

-Retail sports betting in Michigan debuted in March, but it was put on hiatus during the coronavirus pandemic as casinos shut down and sports were paused.
+Retail Michigan sports betting debuted in March, but it was put on hiatus during the coronavirus pandemic as casinos shut down and sports were paused.
 But with leagues and teams resuming play, a sense of normalcy has returned at the sportsbooks across the state.

-Now Michiganders await the next major launch: online casino gaming.
+Now Michiganders await the next major launch: Michigan online casinos.

 “The ability to gamble on the fly is the biggest thing,” Michigan resident Andrew Bernal said.
 “Especially during the pandemic, I see it as a good thing.
 It allows people who are bored on a certain night and want to entertain themselves and they have the extra money to do it, they can go ahead and do it.”